Gteditor99/SDC-plugin/README.md

 ## SDC-plugin
-A Simple Display Command plugin for bukkit
+A Simple Display Command plugin made with bukkit